 My writing has featured in New Scientist, Gizmodo, Broadly, the Huffington Post blog and more.
 In 2018 I received the BBC’s Ivan Noble Bursary, and worked for 6 months reporting on breaking science and environment stories for the BBC News website, World Service Radio and on World News TV.

 In 2017 I ran a week-long series for the BBC’s 100 Women, shining a spotlight on women working in science around the world, in celebration of Marie Curie’s 150th birthday.
 I have produced science stories for Inside Science and Science in Action on BBC radio.

 Both a planetary geologist and a midwife by training (yes, both!), I enjoy sharing the hidden truths of our universe, and our home on this pale blue dot, through human stories.

 Key focuses of my practice include valuing knowledge systems beyond Western settler colonial scientific structures, diversifying the representation of research voices in journalism, and awakening a genuine sense of wonder at this miraculous planet we live on.
 (No, we can’t all move to Mars.
-It wants us to die far more than even the most inhospitable parts of Earth.)
+It wants us to die.)

 I also have a past life as an arts critic and am perpetually interested in the crossroads where art and science meet.